 There is no freedom of speech; if I have some radical ideas about something (and I do have a few radical ideas), I am often not allowed to express them.
 American citizens are constantly barraged by the State with no probable cause (just think of TSA as one of thousands of examples or our personal communications monitored by the NSA).
 Presidents and Congressmen have no problem blatantly lying to citizens and forcing laws on them covering every tiny aspect of life so that these political elites can enjoy privileges given to them from the wealthy.
 Most of these laws the rulers of the US impose are not allowed under the document that they swore to defend and protect.
 The reality is that America is the antithesis of a Free Country, in spite of having a constitution of protections.
 This realization has been a great disappointment to me and so many others in the US, and we are searching for a better place in this world where there truly is personal freedom.
 (In America, am I free to even say these things?)

 But how can we consider Thailand to be a Free Country?
-Unlike America, Thailand has a monarchy that has the final word on everything (but fortunately, the monarchy in Thailand has always had the best interests of their people in all that they do; they have no need to garner greater power).
-Thailand has a relatively strong military that over the last century has completely taken over the government several times.
+Unlike America, Thailand has a monarchy that has the final word on everything (fortunately, the monarchy in Thailand has always had the best interests of their people in all that they do; they have no need to garner greater power).
+Thailand has a relatively strong military that over the last century has taken over the government several times.
 There is no Bill of Rights to give each person individual protections that the United States of America has always had.
 How can it be considered as a place freer for American expats — people that are not even citizens of Thailand?

 Thailand culture has a “live and let live” attitude.
-The predominate religion, Buddhism, is not judgmental, condemning actions outright that are outside of the norm.
+The predominate religion, Buddhism, is not judgmental, and does not condemn actions outright that are outside of the norm.
 While Thais don’t appreciate deviate behavior and will not condone it, Thais will tolerate it.
 In Thailand, you have the freedom to be eccentric.